Young (Tulisa song): Background and release

 Tulisa was a member of British hip hop trio N-Dubz who went on hiatus in 2011 once she was given a jury spot on the British reality television music competition The X Factor.
 She heard "Young" in the studio and after discovering it was being developed for another singer, she was determined to record it herself.
 In an interview for BBC Radio 2, she recalled "they didn't even get a chance to pitch it to the [other singer], they were preparing it, it wasn't even finished and I was like, 'I'm having that song, give it to me'."
 Tulisa recorded the track in December 2011.
 In February 2012, she revealed that she recorded various potential singles and found it difficult choosing which she should release first.
-Talking to CapitalFM, Tulisa said she had doubts about releasing it as she did not contribute to it but stated that "it was written in such a way that [she] could have wrote it anyway – [she] could relate to it that much".
+Talking to Capital, Tulisa said she had doubts about releasing it as she did not contribute to it but stated that "it was written in such a way that [she] could have wrote it anyway – [she] could relate to it that much".

 Originally called "We Are Young", the song's title was promptly shortened ahead of its release to prevent confusion with Fun's "We Are Young" (2012).
 "Young" was first played on Chris Moyles's breakfast show on BBC Radio 1 on 23 March.
 Initially slated for release on 6 May, the track was instead released on 27 April in Ireland and the United Kingdom by All Around the World and Island Records for digital download and streaming.
 The album version of the track lasts for four minutes and 12 seconds, while the radio edit lasts for three minutes and 35 seconds.